- Using Afterpay and concerned that it might be hurting your credit score?

 If you have missed a payment to Afterpay, take these simple steps.

-- Make sure that there is enough in your bank account so that upcoming payments will be made on time.
+- In order to avoid late payment fees, and to make sure that your Afterpay account is not suspended, make sure that there is enough in your bank account so that upcoming payments will be made on time.

 - If you are struggling to make payments due to a lack of cash, then try to reduce your discretionary spending so you don't compound the problem.